IgorPerikov/mighty-watcher/README.md

 ## It will search for issues that are
 - non-assigned
 - open
-- was updated less than 1 year ago
+- was updated less than N days ago(configurable, see how-to section)
 - labeled as `help wanted` or similar, all labels can be found [here](/src/main/kotlin/com/github/igorperikov/mightywatcher/service/EasyLabelsStorage.kt)
 - starred by account, which issued API access token